 - Take advantage of Zoom’s other collaborative features.

-For New Users - How do I create my Zoom account ?
+How do I create my Zoom account ?

 To create your Zoom account using a web browser: